 From the Commonwealth Transportation Board: At its monthly meeting today, the CTB awarded two contracts worth approximately $27.3 million for major infrastructure work.
 One of the projects will replace the James River bridge on U.S. 501 in VDOT’s Lynchburg District.
 The CTB awarded a contract for approximately $16.8 million to Orders Construction Company Inc. of St. Albans, W.Va., to replace the bridge on U.S. 501 over the James River and adjacent rail tracks at the Amherst-Bedford county line.The project will construct a two-lane, steel-girder superstructure.
 The new 40-foot-wide bridge will have shoulders to accommodate bicycles and pedestrians.
 The structure will be about 0.7 miles from the existing structure.
 Project road improvements will include right- and left-turn lanes at the new “T” intersection of U.S. 501 and Route 130.
 The project also will add a multiuse pull-off for public river access and accommodate enforcement of vehicle weight restrictions and VDOT emergency operations.
 The project is scheduled for completion on April 21, 2017.

 EARLIER: Bedford County Public Schools officials say Staunton River High School was placed on lockdown this morning after a “threatening message” was found inside.
 The Bedford County Sheriff’s Office says the message was written on a bathroom wall.
 Major Ricky Gardner says School Resource Officers “are working with school officials to ensure the safety of the students and staff at the school.
 Bedford County Sheriff’s deputies along with the Virginia State Police are on the scene.”

-(Continue reading for the rest of the news release.)
+(Continue reading for the full Sheriff’s office news release.)